PierreBeucher/cloudypad/README.md

 #### Other Gaming servers ?

-I intend to support [Parsed](https://parsec.app/) as well as Moonlight.
+This project intend to support [Parsec](https://parsec.app/).
+Feel free to propose other gaming servers !

-### FAQ
+## FAQ

-#### How much will I pay ? 🫰
+### How much will I pay ? 🫰

 Cloudy-Pad is free and open-source, however charges may apply when using a Cloud provider.
-Here's an estimation:
+Here's an estimation for AWS:

 | Gaming time / month      | 15h        | 20h        | 20h        | 30h        |
 |--------------------------|------------|------------|------------|------------|